 This chapter contains operating details of the oscilloscope with buttons.
 The button areas can be used to either operate oscilloscope without touch screen, or used with the touch screen.
-You are recommended to read this chapter carefully to understand the operation of buttons of the Smart series oscilloscope.
+You are recommended to read this chapter carefully to understand the operation of buttons of the STO Series oscilloscope.

 - Function buttons

 - Multi-function area

+- Cursor

 - Vertical system

 - Horizontal system

 - Trigger system

-- Home page, screen capture, second function button
+- Home page, screen lock